luckyluks/prometheus-aas-docker/README.md

     nano .env
     ```
     Things to change:
-    - REGISTRY_HOST_FQDN: the fqdn of the registry host
+    - REGISTRY_HOST_FQDN: the fqdn of the registry host.
+For local development you can use a [local registry (see below)](#local-registry)
-    - HOSTNAME_FQDN: the fqdn hostname of the host you want to start the stack
+    - HOSTNAME_FQDN: the fqdn hostname of the host you want to start the stack.
+For local development you can use `localhost`
     - ASSET_ID: arbitrary ID (e.g. UUID) which is used to identify the host in the registry

 4. pull the repo and include the submodules